 They are particularly useful for those of us who’s preferred ‘representational system’ is visual – which is most of us.
 In creating a shared vision for the business, their effect can be very powerful.

-The Operating Model is a model of how the business is currently being delivered (the ‘present state’), and how it will be delivered in the future – the ‘future state’, or Target Operating Model (also referred to as a ‘Target, or End State Architecture’, or ‘Blueprint’).
+The Operating Model is a holistic, systemic model of how the business is currently being delivered (the ‘present state’), and how it will be delivered in the future – the ‘future state’, or Target Operating Model (also referred to as a ‘Target, or End State Architecture’, or ‘Blueprint’).
 It can cover a single service, multiple services, a single business area, or the business operation as a whole, including strategic partners and the extended enterprise.
 It is for you to define the ‘system of interest’.

 The Operating Model is first developed as a high level design; and then taken forward through successive phases of logical, detailed and physical design and implementation, through a set of individual service designs.